wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 EOF
 ```

 We've included the `example.com.crt` and `example.com.key` as both the client **AND** server certificate/key pair in this instance.
-This certificate is presented, when asked, to connections attempting to contact the reverse proxy server _in addition_ to representing the **ssl** certificate that will be present to the backend server; identified by `proxy_pass` which is our exposed `httpbin` application from the mesh.
+This certificate is presented, when asked, to connections attempting to contact the reverse proxy server _in addition_ to representing the SSL certificate that will be present to the backend server; identified by `proxy_pass` which is our exposed `httpbin` application from the mesh.

 `ssl_client_certificates` is a switch that enables/disables the reverse proxy server's certificate authentication behavior.
 Here we've set it to `optional`.
-It really depends on how you are serving your application, but given ours pertains to a simple HTTP Request & Response Service - via a `curl` or browser will be our front door.
+It really depends on how you are serving your application, but given ours pertains to a simple HTTP Request & Response Service (`httpbin`) - a `curl` command or browser will be our front door.
 Authenticating for client certificates in this context may perhaps be easier to manage in an internal corporate environment where you could have more or more trusted root certificates, concatenated into a single file.
-Outside this though, the overhead of managing an accepted list of CAs through various vendors' trust programs, would be burdensome, to put it lightly.
+Outside this though, the overhead of managing an accepted list of CAs through various vendors' trust programs, would be burdensome - to put it lightly.

-### Step 8: Testing our `httpbin` endpoint with mTLS enabled
+### Step 9: Testing our `httpbin` endpoint with mTLS enabled

 We're going to set up local DNS to set up `httpbin.frontend.example.com` to resolve to our localhost NGINX server.